A discovery of a low-energy excess in cosmic-ray iron: an evidence of the past supernova activity in the Local Bubble: Results

 Fig.~\ref{fig:Fe-spec} shows the fit to the iron spectrum by AMS-02 \citep{PhysRevLett.126.041104}.
 In the top panel, only AMS-02 data are shown.
 The quality of the fit is good with the residuals being $\la$5\% in the whole range (middle panel).
 The bottom panel shows two fits as compared to the data sets by HEAO-3-C2 \citep{1990A&A...233...96E} {\it or} by AMS-02 \citep{PhysRevLett.126.041104} in the intermediate range, while at low and very-high energies we use Voyager~1 \citep{2016ApJ...831...18C}, ACE-CRIS, CREAM \citep{2008APh....30..133A}, and NUCLEON \citep{2019AdSpR..64.2546G, 2019AdSpR..64.2559G} data.
 The gray lines show the LIS tuned to AMS-02 data (solid line) and the previous LIS tuned to the ``plateau'' middle range of the HEAO-3-C2 data (dashed line), while colored lines show the LIS modulated appropriately to the periods of ACE-CRIS, AMS-02, and HEAO-3 data taking.
 The solid blue line in Fig.~\ref{fig:Fe-spec} shows where the correct spectrum of HEAO-3-C2 should be if we assume the iron LIS based on AMS-02 data.
 One can see that matching the Voyager 1 and modulated ACE-CRIS data, on one hand, and modulated AMS-02 data, on the other hand, requires a sharp spectral steepening in the transition region of the LIS between $\sim$2 GV and $\sim$3 GV and a similar feature in the injection spectrum as well (see Table~\ref{tbl-inject}).

 Obvious is also the difference in the spectral shapes of He, O, Si, on one hand, and Fe, on the other hand (Fig.~\ref{fig:Voyager}).
 This difference becomes more obvious when one looks at the ratios.
 A comparison of the ratios of iron to lighter primary species, Fe/He, Fe/O, Fe/Si, with AMS-02 data shows excellent agreement in the rigidity range from 2 GV -- 2 TV (Fig.~\ref{fig:Fe-ratios}).
 If the ratios are extended to lower energies where they compare with Voyager 1 and ACE-CRIS data, one can see a clear bump at $\sim$1--2 GV.
-The middle plot of the ratio Fe/O, where we use Voyager 1, ACE-CRIS, and AMS-02 data plotted vs.\ kinetic energy per nucleon without converting to rigidity, proves that fitting all data simultaneously is impossible without a bump.
 Therefore, the bumps appear in every ratio, Fe/He, Fe/O, Fe/Si, while a similar bump in the He/O and Si/O ratios is absent, see Fig.~\ref{fig:O-ratios}.

+We note that in the case of the iron flux, a normalization error in one of the instruments could result in the observed bump.
+However, a similar bump is also present in the Fe/He, Fe/O, Fe/Si ratios that makes a calibration error as the main cause for the bump rather unlikely.

 Interestingly, the bump appears in the energy gap between ACE-CRIS and AMS-02, and is the result of tuning the Fe spectrum to all three data sets, Voyager~1, ACE-CRIS, AMS-02, each with an appropriate heliospheric modulation level.
 The anomaly would be unnoticed if the data of each instrument is taken separately.